Tonks89/Tonks89.github.io/software/index.md

 ##  ARACHNIS: A GUI to design and analyze cable-driven robots

 ARACHNIS is a graphical user interface for the analysis and parametric design of Cable Driven Parallel Robots (CDPRs).
-ARACHNIS takes as inputs the design parameters of the robot, the task specifications, and returns a visualisation of a set of workspaces to assess the designs (the  Wrench Feasible Workspace (WFW) and Interference-Free Constant Orientation Workspace (IFCOW)).
+ARACHNIS takes as inputs the design parameters of the robot, the task specifications, and returns a visualisation of a set of workspaces to assess the designs.
+These workspace are the  Wrench Feasible Workspace (WFW) and the Interference-Free Constant Orientation Workspace (IFCOW).
 The WFW is traced from the capacity margin, a measure of the robustness of the equilibrium of the robot.
-Interferences between the moving parts of a CDPR are  determined by an existing technique for tracing the interference-free workspace of such robots.
+On the other hand, the IFCOW is traced via an existing technique for determining the interferences between the moving parts of CDPRs.

 <figure>
 	<a href="/images/cable_robot_interface.jpg"><img src="/images/cable_robot_interface.jpg" alt="image"></a>